-- 1. Complete and submit the physical examination form and required data PRIOR to attendance at clinical.
+1. Complete and submit the physical examination form and required data PRIOR to attendance at clinical.
 The student must present written documentation on College forms of a physical examination within the last 12 months by a licensed practicing physician, physician assistant, or nurse practitioner.
-In addition, the student must: - a.
+In addition, the student must:

+- a.
 Be free from any communicable disease - b.
-Possess eyesight in a minimum of one eye correctable to 20/20 vision, have approximately

-- one hundred and eighty (180) degrees peripheral vision capability and have adequate color perception - c.
+Possess eyesight in a minimum of one eye correctable to 20/20 vision, have approximately one hundred and eighty (180) degrees peripheral vision capability and have adequate color perception - c.
 Complete a health history, verifying such information as immunization and disease history and special medical needs - d.
 Receive (at student expense) necessary immunizations/tests including hepatitis vaccine - e.
-Demonstrate the ability to send and receive messages - 2.
-Meet "Essential Functions of the EMT" with or without accommodations by assigned date.
-A copy of these functions is available upon request - 3.
-Purchase professional liability insurance through the College - 4.
-Complete drug testing and/or background checks as directed by the Health Studies Division or clinical agency - 5.
-The EMS Program grading scale is:
+Demonstrate the ability to send and receive messages

+2. Meet "Essential Functions of the EMT" with or without accommodations by assigned date.
+A copy of these functions is available upon request

+4. Complete drug testing and/or background checks as directed by the Health Studies Division or clinical agency